French Residential Mortgage

 French House with no French Mortgage

-Having a house in France with no French mortgage on it can help you to finance other projects.
+Equity relase consists in having a house in France with no French mortgage on it to finance other projects.
 For example you could repay a mortgage in your residential country and benefit from a favorable currency exchange or the difference between the existing rate and your new French interest rate.
 You could also finance the purchase of a boat or do some important works in your house.

 It might also be possible if you have a low French mortgage left on your property.